Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 movaps      xmmword ptr [res],xmm0
 ```

-GCC also optimized code well outside of Eigen (8 instructions) and GLM (unvectorized) in other cases it used common subexpression elimination.
-MSVC best disassembly was for Mathfu - the only one where it used one addition and one multiplication, second best was for GCC and Mango (one more instruction then Mathfu).
+GCC also optimized code well outside Eigen (8 instructions) and GLM (unvectorized) in other cases it used common subexpression elimination.
+MSVC's best disassembly was for Mathfu - the only one where it used one addition and one multiplication, second best was for GCC and Mango (one more instruction than Mathfu).

 ## Swizzle tests